-As set out in the Limitation Act 1980, the time limit for starting a claim for personal injury compensation is three years.
+As set out in the Limitation Act 1980, the time limit for starting a claim is three years.
 This time limit usually begins from the date of the accident that injured you.

 The time limit can work differently in some circumstances.
 For instance, if a child has been injured, then the time limit is paused until the day of their 18th birthday.
 Before that day arrives, a claim could be made on the child’s behalf by a court-appointed litigation friend.
 On the day the injured party turns 18, they will have three years to start their own claim if one hasn’t already been made for them.